-Help for injury victims in Wilmington, Newark, New Castle, Seaford and throughout the state
+Help for injury victims in Wilmington, Newark, Seaford and throughout DE

 At Silverman, McDonald & Friedman, you will enjoy the benefits of working with a Delaware injury attorney team with 100 years of combined legal experience.
 We take a proactive and aggressive approach to fighting for your right to recover compensation for your injuries.
 We offer a free consultation and take cases on contingency.
-Contact us in Wilmington, Seaford, New Castle or Newark to learn more.
+Contact us in Wilmington, Seaford, or Newark to learn more.

 The Bicycle Friendly Delaware Act